acozine/ansible/docs/docsite/rst/plugins/module.rst

    :local:
    :depth: 2

-Modules, which are the main building blocks of Ansible playbooks, are plugins.
+Modules are the main building blocks of Ansible playbooks.
+Although we do not generally speak of "module plugins", a module is a type of plugin.
+For a developer-focused description of the differences between modules and other plugins, see :ref:`modules_vs_plugins`.

 .. _enabling_modules:

 Enabling modules
 ----------------

-You can add a custom module by dropping it into ???? ``test_plugins`` directory adjacent to your play, inside a role, or by putting it in one of the test plugin directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`.
+You can enable a custom module by dropping it into one of these locations:

+* any directory added to the ``ANSIBLE_LIBRARY`` environment variable (``$ANSIBLE_LIBRARY`` takes a colon-separated list like ``$PATH``)
+* ``~/.ansible/plugins/modules/``
+* ``/usr/share/ansible/plugins/modules/``

+For more information on using local custom modules, see :ref:`local_modules`.

 .. _using_modules:

 Using modules
 -------------

-Link to modules page in the User Guide.
+For information on using modules in ad hoc tasks, see :ref:`intro_adhoc`.
+For information on using modules in playbooks, see :ref:`playbooks_intro`.

 .. seealso::